 When I sit down and think about the things that I’m attached about PC gaming, the Windows operating system isn’t one of them.
 The kind of experience offered by a good gaming mouse and keyboard means far more to me than the software I’m using those peripherals to interact with does.

+Maybe it's partially down to marketing, people don't get excited about new versions of Windows in the same way that they do new version of Mac OS.
 Hardly a month can go by without Microsoft rolling out a routine software update that breaks PCs.
 And, honestly, if you could play the games you want to play on a PC that ran anything else - MacOS, iPadOS, Android, ChromeOS, Samsung’s DeX interface - would you?

 I think I would at least consider it.